ajvsol/public-notes/Currently_studying.md

 							- ```c
 							  image = fopen(filename, "w");
 							  ```
+						- To specify a string should be in the format `001.jpg`
+							- ```c
+							  sprintf(filename, "%03i.jpg", count);
+							  ```
+							- In C, the format specifier `%03i` is used in conjunction with the `printf()` function to format and print an integer value with leading zeros.
+Let's break down what each part of `%03i.jpg` means:
+								- `%` - It indicates the start of a format specifier.
+								- `0` - It specifies that leading zeros should be used for padding.
+								- `3` - It specifies the minimum width of the printed value.
+In this case, it means the minimum width is 3 characters.
+								- `i` - It specifies that the argument to be printed is an integer.
+								- `.jpg` - It is a string literal that will be printed as part of the output.
+							- So, when you use `%03i.jpg` as a format specifier with `printf()`, it means that the integer value will be printed with leading zeros to make it three characters wide, followed by the string ".jpg".
+This is often used in scenarios where you want to generate file names with sequential numbers padded with zeros, such as "001.jpg", "002.jpg", and so on.
 				- {{video https://youtu.be/AcWIE9qazLI}}
 					- ## {{youtube-timestamp 72}} Memory
 						- {{youtube-timestamp 189}} Bitmap for images in just binary